Hilario Davide Jr.: Associate Justice

-On January 24, 1991, Davide was appointed by then-President Aquino as Associate Justice of the Supreme Court.
+On January 24, 1991, Davide was appointed by then-President Aquino as associate justice of the Supreme Court.
 From January 2, 1996, to August 30, 1997, he sat as a member of the Senate Electoral Tribunal.
-He was also the Working Chairman of the Court's Third Division from January 2, 1996, to September 7, 1997, and Chairman of the House of Representative Electoral Tribunal from September 1, 1997, to November 30, 1998.
+He was also the working chairman of the court's Third Division from January 2, 1996, to September 7, 1997, and chairman of the House of Representative Electoral Tribunal from September 1, 1997, to November 30, 1998.

 Chief Justice

-On November 30, 1998, he was appointed by President Joseph Estrada as the 20th Chief Justice of the Supreme Court of the Philippines.
+On November 30, 1998, he was appointed by President Joseph Estrada as the 20th chief justice of the Supreme Court of the Philippines.
 He took his oath of office at the new Bonifacio Shrine in the City of Manila.
 He became known as the Centennial and Millennial Chief Justice.

 He was the presiding judge in the impeachment trial against then-President Estrada in December 2000.
-When the popular protests spilled into the streets, his timely intervention on behalf of "the welfare and will of the people" by administering the oath of office as president to then-Vice-President Gloria Macapagal Arroyo.
+When the popular protests spilled into the streets, his timely intervention on behalf of "the welfare and will of the people" by administering the oath of office as president to then-Vice-president Gloria Macapagal Arroyo.
 By declaring her the constitutional successor it averted potential violence and military takeover of power, and brought the crisis to an end.
-Although the moral authority of the Supreme Court carried the day, Davide's action was further bolstered by a precedent setting Supreme Court decision, effectively putting an end to the question of the legitimacy of Vice-President Arroyo's succession to power.
+Although the moral authority of the Supreme Court carried the day, Davide's action was further bolstered by a precedent setting Supreme Court decision, effectively putting an end to the question of the legitimacy of Vice-president Arroyo's succession to power.

 Post-Judicial career

 Davide retired as chief magistrate on December 20, 2005, after he reached the mandatory retirement age of 70.

-However, on January 24, 2006, President Arroyo appointed him as Senior Presidential Adviser on Electoral Reforms during a Council of State meeting convened by the President.
-He recommended measures and policies to the President that would help reform the country's electoral system.
+However, on January 24, 2006, President Arroyo appointed him as senior presidential adviser on electoral reforms during a Council of State meeting convened by the president.
+He recommended measures and policies to the president that would help reform the country's electoral system.

 United Nations

-Davide served as Ambassador/Permanent Representative of the Permanent Mission of the Philippines to the United Nations in New York City.
+Davide served as ambassador and permanent representative of the Permanent Mission of the Philippines to the United Nations in New York City.
 He assumed this post in February 2007.
 Shortly after his assumption, he was elected vice chairman of the Economic and Social Council (ECOSOC), one of the main organs of the United Nations.
 He resigned his post on April 1, 2010.

 Truth Commission

 On June 30, 2010, President Noynoy Aquino announced that Davide will head a truth commission that will investigate important issues in the country.

 However in December 7, 2010, the Truth Commission was struck down in Biraogo v.
 Philippine Truth Commission.
-The Court stated that the President had the power to create the commission and that it would aid the Ombudsman's power to investigate anomalies in the government.
+The court stated that the president had the power to create the commission and that it would aid the ombudsman's power to investigate anomalies in the government.
 However, it violated the equal protection clause for allowing Davide to only lead in the investigation of the anomalies of the Macapagal Arroyo administration, which just recently ended at that time.